If you landed on this page, then one of the two things below must be true:

 If you allow an air purifier to run on a continuous basis, then dust particles don’t have a chance to ever collect on your furniture or floor.

 We go over this type of device more in depth in another article on how to eliminate dust using an air purifier.
-Take a look so you can find out how it can help.
+Check out our best dust air purifier reviews page to find out how it can help.

 Not every person who’s reading this article can perform the 3-step process outlined above inside their entire house.